Chart Color Schemes

 Bargo features high concentrations of family households, with a fairly typical median household size

 Family households constitute 78.3% of all households, including 37.6% couples with children, 28.8% couples without children, and 11.2% single parent families.
-Non-family households comprise the remaining 21.7%, with lone person households at 20.4% and group households making up 1.3% of the total.
-The median household size is 2.9 people, which aligns with the Greater Sydney average.
+Non-family households comprise the remaining 21.7%, with lone person households at 20.4% and group households making up 1.3%.
+The median household size is 2.9 people, aligning with Greater Sydney's average.

 Frequently Asked Questions - Households